indra-ehep/KinFit_Skim/CBA_Skim/README.md

      .....
      .....
    ```
-   In order to have further details, I logged in to a node using `condor_ssh_to_job 6964986.1607` and then apply `top -u idas` to know the process status.
+   In order to have further details, we logged in to a node using `condor_ssh_to_job 6964986.1607` and then apply `top -u idas` to know the process status.
    It shows that the CPU usage of corresponding executable i.e. "./SkimAna" is 0%.
-   However, on that same node other "./SkimAna" executables are running to ~100% CPU usage.
+   However, on that same computing node other "./SkimAna" executables corresponding to different Job IDs are running with ~100% CPU usage.
-   So that job 6964986.1607 seemed to go to sleeping mode.
+   So the job 6964986.1607 seemed to be running in sleeping mode (may be with lower priority ?).
-   I wait for few more hours before terminating the job.
+   We wait for few more hours before terminating the job.
-   Three such cases were noticed at the end of total 14885 jobs, which are locally processed using the following command.
+   Three such cases were noticed at the end of total 14885 jobs.
+The three jobs are locally processed using "./SkimAna".
    ```console
      [idas@lxplus724 CBA_Skim]$ time ./SkimAna TTbar 2018 input/eos/2018/hdampup_TTbar_2018.txt 54 hdampup
      .....